anj0la/penguin-2d/README.md

 ## Current Limitations
 - Only input events are fully implemented in the event-handling system; other event types will be added in future iterations.
-- Font / text management needs reworking to fit within the game loop; this may require having some kind of system for managing game content.

 ## Getting Started
 ### Prerequisites